ramkannanraj/jumbo/README.md

-# jumbo
+# jumbo.js
-A Jquery framwork AR plugin
+A Jquery framwork for AR & VR.

+Coming Soon!